googlefonts/variable-components-spec/variable-components-spec.md

 interaction, and are not referenced anywhere in the font outside of the ‘fvar’ table.)
-1. The previous points lead to the conclusion that a single axis can be (re)used for different purposes by different base glyphs.
-The axis identity is no longer attached to a function that is meaningful for the end user, or any specific meaning at all.
+1. The previous points lead to the conclusion that a single axis can be (re)used _for different purposes_ by _different base glyphs_.
+The axis _identity_ is no longer attached to a function that is meaningful for the end user, or any specific meaning at all.
 For example, base glyph X may use axis #2 to implement “stretching”, but base glyph Y may use the same axis #2 to implement “bending”.
-The meaning of an axis is completely local to the base glyph.
+The _meaning_ of an axis is completely local to the base glyph.
 Each component specifies the local design space location for its base glyph.
-1. Concluding, the local design space for a base glyph does not need any more information than what we already have: it is completely defined by its variations’ locations in the ‘gvar’ table.
+1. Concluding, the _local design space_ for a base glyph does not need any more information than what we already have: it is completely defined by its variations’ locations in the ‘gvar’ table.